aourednik/historical-basemaps/README.md

 ![world 1880 DRAFT ROUGH](img/historicalmaps-leaflet.png)

+> "For most of the past 5,000 years, kingdoms and #empires were exceptional islands of political hierarchy, surrounded by much larger territories whose inhabitants systematically avoided fixed, overarching systems of authority." - Graeber and Wengrow, 2021, (cited by W. Deresiewicz)

 This historical boundaries project aims at providing ready-to-use base maps for mapping historical data.
 It is __work in progress__: verify the maps by comparison to other sources before using in academic work.
 If you see errors, report them in the "issues" section.

 If you use the maps, think about giving back by [contributing](CONTRIBUTING.md).